 In Kathmandu, the expedition leaders did gear checks and picked up our Chinese visas.
-I was already feeling antsy about all the time that that had gone by since my last big workout.
+I was already feeling antsy about all the time that had gone by since my last big workout.
 After a couple days, we boarded what should have been a short flight to Lhasa, the 12,000-foot capital of the Tibet Autonomous Region.
-After getting diverted to Chengdu due to high winds in Lhasa for a day, we finally arrived in the Himalaya.
-It had been close to a week since my last work out.
+After getting diverted to Chengdu for a day due to high winds in Lhasa, we finally arrived in the Himalaya.
+It had been close to a week since my last workout.
 I could feel the clock ticking.

 I got to Cho Oyu’s ABC on May 2.
 My initial plan had been to summit around May 10 to give myself a few days to rest and drive over to Everest.
-After talking to some of the other teams on Cho Oyu, though, we learned that a big storm was forecast to start around the 9th, and leave the mountain socked in for over a week.
+After talking to some of the other teams on Cho Oyu, though, we learned that a big storm was forecast to start around the ninth, and leave the mountain socked in for over a week.
 I knew that if I waited for that storm to clear before attempting Cho Oyu, I wouldn’t have enough time to try Everest as well.
 I was faced with a difficult decision.
-I could either try to summit early before I was acclimatized—risking failure to summit, or worse—or, I could wait, and give up on my primary goal of returning to climb Everest without oxygen.
+I could either try to summit early before I was acclimatized—risking failure to summit, or worse—or I could wait, and give up on my primary goal of returning to climb Everest without oxygen.

 My partner on the mountain, Lhakpa Gelbu Sherpa, was friends with another famous Sherpa, Chhiring Dorje, who had already done an acclimatization rotation on the mountain with his clients, and was going to attempt the summit on May 7.
 Lhakpa and I weighed the options, and decided we should join them.
 There would be no acclimatization climb for this attempt.
 After one rest day in ABC, we began our ascent.